stephenlaughton/dotfiles/README.md

 # dotfiles

-Dotfiles for easily setting up a new Jenkins machine with:
+Dotfiles for easily setting up a new Dev machine with:

 - homebrew
   - git